metal-stack/metalctl/docs/metalctl_machine_apply.md

 ### Options

 ```
+      --bulk-output   prints results in a bulk at the end, the results are a list. default is printing results intermediately during apply, which causes single entities to be printed sequentially.
   -f, --file string   filename of the create or update request in yaml format, or - for stdin.

                       Example: